dmbarbour/glas/docs/GlasDesign.md

 Writes at the top-level are immediate unless under a 'try' or 'while' clause.
 Thus, it is possible to produce several megabytes of data before failing, or to buffer everything and print at the end, depending on how the printer is defined.

-### User Applications
+### Transaction Machines

 Transaction machines have many benefits as a basis for applications and are an excellent fit for my visions of live coding reactive systems.
 With backtracking conditionals, Glas programs are a good fit transaction machines, i.e. every 'try' or 'while' clause is essentially a transaction.
 I describe this concept further in the [Glas Apps](GlasApps.md) document.

-It is feasible for the command line interface to support running certain verbs as transaction machines based on an effect to request this mode.
-This would support live coding if the glas executable watches for changes in loaded modules then rebuilds as needed.
+It is feasible for command line verbs to support transaction machine behavior.
+If the program contains a long-running top-level loop of form `loop:(while:A, do:cond:try:B)`, this loop can run as a transaction machine.
+We can add an acceleration annotation to indicate transaction machine optimizations apply.
+Live coding is implied if this loop loads and evaluates programs.

-Binary extraction of applications based on transaction machines is also viable, albeit unlikely to preserve live coding.
+We can also compile and extract binary executables based on transaction machines, though we might need to abandon the live connection to the Glas module system.

 ### Automated Testing

 Static assertions within modules are very useful for automated testing.
 However, build-time tests are deterministic and under pressure to resolve swiftly.
-There is an open niche for long-running or non-deterministic tests, such as fuzz-testing.
+There leaves open a niche for long-running or non-deterministic tests, such as fuzz-testing.

 To support this, we can express tests as arity 0--Any Glas programs with access to 'fork' effect for non-deterministic choice input.